-Choose between the fancy ‘Chavasqueira’ or ‘Outariz’ Spas (about EUR5 for a 1h 30min session) or head to the free public termas of Outariz (again) or Burgas de Canedo.
+Choose between the fancy ‘Chavasqueira’ or ‘Outariz’ Spas (about EUR5 for a one h 30min session) or head to the free public termas of Outariz (again) or Burgas de Canedo.

-Probably one of the biggest assets to start a city right there from the Roman times 2000 years back, today locals and tourists enjoy the warm waters that pop out of the ground at different temperatures.
-Thermal properties and the accessibility of the same make them enjoyable day and night.
+Probably one of the most significant assets to start a city right there from the Roman times 2000 years back, today locals and tourists enjoy the warm waters that pop out of the ground at different temperatures.
+Thermal properties and accessibility make them enjoyable day and night.

 Every restaurant, bar and deli – even the tiniest holes in the wall! – should have the following dishes on their menu.
 Do not hesitate here and order them all.
-Perfect size to share, that is how we do it every time we go out and play being social.
+Perfect size to share; that is how we do it every time we go out, and play is social.

 - First things first, your beer of choice should be ‘Estrella Galicia’ (blonde, you can’t go wrong with it) or, alternatively, ‘1906’ a bit darker and winner of every beer award out there.

 - Padron peppers.
-Some will be hot, some won’t.
-An all-time favorite conversation of ours usually starts when someone explains which ones should be the chosen super hot ones and which ones are safe (and duller).
+Some will be hot; some won’t.
+An all-time favourite conversation usually starts when someone explains which ones should be the chosen super hot ones and which ones are safe (and duller).
 Anyhow, they are tiny bits of deliciousness straight from our backyards, fried in olive oil and topped with thick salt.

 - Potato omelettes.
 I don’t think this one needs a further description.